Alaska Alpine Logistics

 Adventure Travel Insurance.

-All clients of Alaska Alpine Adventures, LLC, are required to complete and sign a liability release, client profile form, and acknowledgment of risk prior to trip departure.
-Please see our Adventure Information Packet for details.
+All clients of Alaska Alpine Adventures, LLC, are required to complete and sign a liability release, guest profile form, and acknowledgment of risk prior to trip departure.
+Our reservation system is entirely paperfree and online.
+We use Waiver Sign - an online waiver system that is linked to your guest profile.

 Our guides work very hard to make sure your adventure is a success and strive to make your wilderness experience more comfortable and enjoyable.
 Let them know how well you feel they have preformed with a tip.
 The guides always appreciate any gratuity offered.
 Suggested amounts range from $10-$20 per day for each guide.